Helping archaeologists survey.

 A high-density map of the subsoil

-A systematic survey at French and European scale
+A systematic survey

 Simulation of ground-penetrating radar prospection across an entire municipality, parcel by parcel, in the Greater SaarLorLux Region.